Improving the Reorder Rate on QCommerce

 Restricted to only showing past purchases from a specific store (requires a user to click on the Shop Detail Page to Cart first)

-SHOP LISTING PAGE (SLP)
+WHY DID WE CHOOSE SHOP LISTING PAGE (SLP)?

 Focus Area #2: Enhancing the Reorder component